LGN520/farreach-public/docs/netreach-v4.md

 			- TODO: udphdr.hdrlen, ehterhdr.macaddr
 - Server
 	+ For GET: process GETREQ, GETREQ_POP, GETREQ_NLATEST -> GETRES, GETRES w/ cache population, GETRES_LATEST/DELETED_SEQ
-	+ TODO: Each server maintains a set of keys being cached to avoid duplicate population
+	+ Each server maintains a set of keys being cached to avoid duplicate population
-		* TODO: If GETREQ_POP triggers a cache population, server adds the key into cached key set
+		* If GETREQ_POP triggers a cache population (i.e., key exists), server adds the key into cached key set
 		* TODO: If server receives CACHE_EVICT, it removes the evicted key from cached key set
 - NOTE: In the host colocated with server
 	+ TODO: We use controller thread to simulate controller for cache management
 	+ TODO: We use reflector thread to simulate the extra link for connection between data plane and switch OS
 - Controller
 	+ Cache population/eviction
-		* TODO: Receive CACHE_POP <key, value, stat, seq> from server by tcp channel
+		* Receive CACHE_POP <key, value, stat, seq, serveridx> from server by tcp channel
-		* TODO: Add key into per-server cached key set
+		* CANCELED: Add key into per-server cached key set (comment it if server.cached_keyset works well)
+		* Add key into key-server map (we need it to send CACHE_EVICT to the corresponding server)
-		* TODO: Send CACHE_POP to corresponding switchOS
+		* Send CACHE_POP to corresponding switchOS
 	+ Eviction handler
 		* TODO: Receive CACHE_EVICT <victim.key, vicktim.value, victim.result, victim.seq>
 		* TODO: Check per-server cached key set to find the corresponding server